-Methods
+2. Methods

 The National Poison Data System (NPDS) collects call data from all regional poison centers in the United States.
+This study was formally exempted by the Colorado Multiple Institutional Review Board (COMIRB#: 22-1088).
 De-identified NPDS data were queried from 2014 through 2018 for exposures in patients aged 0-89 years for eight single-agent poisonings (acetaminophen, diphenhydramine, aspirin, calcium channel blockers, sulfonylureas, benzodiazepines, bupropion, and lithium).
 Authors with expertise in medical toxicology selected these drugs and drug classes based on the complexity of their clinical presentations and overlap in clinical effects.
 Within the drug classes of benzodiazepines, calcium channel blockers, and sulfonylureas, specific agents were assumed for this study to cause similar clinical manifestations.
 This study did not require review by the Colorado Multiple Institutional Review Board as it is not considered human subject research according to 45 CFR Part 46.102.

 The acquired dataset from NPDS has 133 features.
 In ML, a feature of the data is defined as an independent variable and typically used as an input to predict a dependent variable.
 The dataset for this study has 201,031 entries, each corresponding to one single-agent poisoning case.
 For each case, the first feature is age, the second is gender, and the rest of the 131 features are symptoms included in NPDS [16].
 All included features are binary except age which is a continuous variable.
 For this algorithm, the dependent (target) variable was “Product” or drug.
 Drugs in this study were in 1 of 8 classes, and we use the terms class product and drug interchangeably.